Programme

 14:15 -15:30

-Keynote and panel discussion Capacity-building as a driver for change
+Presentations and discussion: Capacity-building as a driver for change

-Petteri Kallio - Director of learning and training, HAUS Mari-Liis Suurpalu - Head of Human Resources at Estonian Information System Authority
+Mari-Liis Suurpalu - Head of Human Resources, Estonian Information System Authority, Estonia

-Kristi Kivilo - Senior Expert in Smart Governance, e-Governance Academy (moderator)
+Kristi Kivilo - Senior Expert on Smart Governance, e-Governance Academy (moderator)

 page2image1384886016